AUSTRALIAN MADE

 dog poodle cross at the groomers

-How to prevent hotspots in dogs
+How to prevent hot spots in dogs

 It is important to take precautions rather than solve problems when it comes to skin and coat care in dogs.
 Keep them looking and feeling their best with these helpful skin and coat care tips!